 Tea is a drink steeped in tradition and meaning.
 It can be bought and drank all around the globe.
 Many countries have their own traditions surrounding tea; from the tea ceremony in Japan practised in small rooms with a tatami floor to the more recognisable tea and biscuits served with a splash of milk that us Irish know all too well.
 But why do we add milk and sugar?
 And where did tea actually come from?
 And why is it so special and comforting to us?

 Tea originated in China and is dated back to the 3rd century although there are myths and legends dating it even further back.
-It was first used as a medicinal drink although some could argue it still is today.
+It is said that Emperor Shennong took a rest under a camellia tree.
+While there he boiled some water to drink.
+Leaves from the tree fell down into his cup and infused his water creating the first brew.
+It was then used as a medicinal drink although some could argue it still is today.
 Nothing beats a hot cup of tea when you’re suffering from a head cold or just feeling a little under the weather.

 It spread from China to Korea, Vietnam and Japan and is still widely popular in these areas.
 Each with their own customs and cultures surrounding the practise of tea drinking.